alexeygumirov/pandoc-for-pdf-how-to/README.md

 Additional useful options of the **pandoc** command are:

 - `--listings`: It creates nice presentation of the raw code (like shell code or programming code).
 - `--number-section`: Automatically creates enumerated headers.
-It is used in the [Lesson Learned - vEPC example](#Lessons-Learned-vEPC-example) below.
 - `--default-image-extension`: If you want Pandoc to insert only one type of images, e.g. PNG, then you shall add `--default-image-extension png` in the command line.

 #### Convertion of muptiple files